 You are free to do so, but please do not imply that I endorse your version unless I have given you approval in writing.

-A number of independent scholars, including J. M. Robertson, Kenneth Humphreys and Michael Turton, have said that the Gospel of Mark is dramatic.
+A number of independent scholars, including J. M. Robertson, Kenneth Humphreys and Michael Turton, have said that the Gospel of Mark is dramatic, and some have hinted that there was a performed play.
 But no one has investigated how it was performed.
-(Some modern scholars think that the Gospel of Mark was performed as staged readings, and have given performances.
-I argue in the book that the Gospel is not optimized for performative reading.)
+And no one, to my knowledge, has claimed that Mark wrote a play AND a narrative text, and we have only the narrative text.